SiliconLabs/wfx-common-tools/pta/README.md

 ## Installation
 These scripts are used to format PTA bytes according to the user's preferences and send them to the WFX firmware.

-They can be used either directly on the target or on a remote tester, via the **WXF connection layer**
+They can be used either directly on the target or on a remote tester, via the **WFX connection layer**

 ### Prerequisites
-First install the  **WXF connection layer**
+First install the  **WFX connection layer**
 The connection layer is the same as the one used for WFX RF testing, allowing connection in the following modes:
 * Local
 * SSH
 * UART
+* Telnet

 The connection layer is available in https://github.com/SiliconLabs/wfx-common-tools/tree/master/connection